School Supply Recommendations

 Glue

-So annoyed by glue sticks and plastic glue bottles - the permanent waste created so kids can stick pieces of paper to other pieces of paper is next level.
+Really annoyed by glue sticks and plastic glue bottles - the permanent waste created so kids can stick pieces of paper to other pieces of paper is beyond comprehension.

-This will get me laughed off this page, but a simple jar of flour (rice flour if you're fancy) and some small cups in the classroom should suffice.
-Add a little bit of water to a little bit of flour and you can do all the things that glue does.
+This will get me laughed off this page, but a simple jar of flour (rice flour if you're fancy) and some small cups in the classroom is our recommendation.
+Add a bit of water to a bit of flour and you can do all the things that glue does.
 Realizing you don't need a plastic tube or plastic bottle to accomplish sticking pieces of paper together would be by far the best thing any student learned in school that day.

 On demand paste.
 Make just what is needed for the task (a jar of wet paste won't keep long as it is natural and will grow moldy).